Giulio Gari: Reaction

 Gari garnered superlative reviews throughout his career.
 Noel Strauss of The New York Times wrote of his Rodolfo in La Boheme that it provided "the most distinguished vocalism of the evening, he showed sensitivity and marked refinement of style, climactic and exciting."
 Similar critical adulation was expressed for his work in such roles as the Duke of Mantua in Rigoletto and Calaf in Turandot.

 His versatility, preparedness, and stamina were legendary.
 When he performed both Turiddu in Cavalleria Rusticana and Canio in Pagliacci, rarely ever attempted, the New York Times lauded him for singing both parts "with their different tessitura and their severe demands on an artist's vocal and histrionic endurance", and for delivering each "with remarkable control of his fine voice and an unusual depth of human feeling.
 That same evening he went on to sing Don Jose in Carmen.

 Gari could always be counted on to appear whenever occasion demanded and to deliver superb performances, even when he was singing a regular 32-week schedule.
 Once during the Metropolitan Opera's annual seven-week tour he was flown to Boston to sing his first Don Carlo in a performance hailed as "sterling."
 He also astounded everyone when he made last-minute appearances as the Duke in Rigoletto, Don Jose in Carmen, and Dimitry in Boris Godunov, on three successive nights.

 Gari also appeared frequently as a guest artist.
-He sang in a movie version of Verdi's La Traviata.
+He sang Alfredo in excerpts from Verdi's La Traviata on the TV show Opera Cameos in 1955.
 He performed in Kodály's Psalmus Hungaricus at Carnegie Hall, and in the American premiere of Ildebrando Pizzetti's L’Assassinio nella Cattedrale at the Empire State Music Festival.

 Retirement

 Gari retired from the Metropolitan in 1961.
 In 1964, he became director of the Voice Department of the Long Island Institute of Music.
 He also taught voice at Lehigh University.
 In 1970 he joined the faculty of the Curtis Institute of Music in Philadelphia.
 In 1974, he began teaching at Temple University.
 During this time, he also maintained his private voice studio in Manhattan and served as Cantor at Temple Sinai in Forest Hills, New York.

-In 2002, his widow Gloria Gari established a foundation to honor Giulio Gari.
-It holds a vocal competition annually in New York City.
+On April 15, 1994, Gari died of pneumonia in the Mount Sinai Medical Center in Manhattan.

+Giulio Gari Foundation

+The Giulio Gari Foundation was established in 2002 by his widow Gloria Gari, née Fishman, Licia Albanese and Stephen de Maio to continue the legacy of Giulio Gari.
+The foundation is a not for profit organisation registered in New York, intended to discover, support and encourage young classical singers.

+Giulio Gari International Vocal Competition

+The foundation hosts an annual vocal competition in New York City since 2003.
+It is open to professional opera singers from 21 to 35 years of age.
+Winners receive their prize at the foundation’s gala concert.